ansgarw/privacy/README.md

 # Code

+The folder *src* contains python functions that allow you to scrape privacy policies, clean them, calculate their attributes.

+You can also calculate the legal clarity of these policies using automated classifiers (saved in *clfs*) that are based on our expert evaluation.

+The Jupyter notebook *demo.ipynb* has a full demo.

-We are working on end-to-end code that will allow you to measure third-party behavior.
+We are also working on end-to-end code that will allow you to measure third-party behavior using OpenWPM as a dependency.
+For now, we publish code that scrapes results from *privacyscore.org*, as we did for the paper.

+**Important:** To run the part of the code that performs an automated Google search, you will need credentials for Google's Custom Search Engine.
+To set this up with your Google account, follow the instructions
+at: TODO

 # Citation